Modulator-Assisted Zeno Control of Energy Transfer in Quantum Batteries: Analysis of the Singular Peaks in Figure 3

-Therefore, in this intermediate regime, the local effective Hamiltonian for qubit B is generally ill-defined.
+On the other hand, the state $|0\rangle_m|1\rangle_b$ is generally \emph{not} an eigenvector of $U(\tau)$.
+Therefore, in this intermediate regime, the local effective Hamiltonian for the battery is generally ill-defined.
 The resulting dynamics involve complex coupling between the modulator and the charger, making the energy exchange process complex and lacking a simple physical interpretation.

-\item \textbf{Intermediate regime: for $\tau= \tau_n\equiv 2\pi n / \lambda_4$, with $n \in \mathbb{Z}^+$}
+\item \textbf{Intermediate regime: for $\tau= \tau_n\equiv 2\pi n / J$, with $n \in \mathbb{Z}^+$}